arunkumars-mf/atx-mainframe-dependency-manager/README.md

 ## AWS Transform Integration

-This tool is designed to work seamlessly with AWS Transform (ATX) workflows:
+This tool is designed to work seamlessly with [AWS Transform for mainframe (ATX)](https://aws.amazon.com/transform/mainframe/) workflows:

 1. **Run ATX Analysis** on your mainframe codebase
 2. **Use the same codebase** and generated `dependencies.json`